agrc/gis.utah.gov/_posts/2014-01-17-new-utah-geocoding-toolbox-for-arcgis-desktop-2.md

 This tool has been updated to work with ArcGIS Pro.
 Some of the information below may be outdated.
 Please refer to [GitHub](https://github.com/agrc/geocoding-toolbox) for the most current documentation.
 {: .pop}

-AGRC is proud to announce the release of a Utah-specific geocoding toolbox for ArcGIS Desktop.
+UGRC is proud to announce the release of a Utah-specific geocoding toolbox for ArcGIS Desktop.

-This custom geocoding toolbox allows ArcGIS users to obtain geographic coordinates from AGRC's Web API [geocoding endpoint](https://api.mapserv.utah.gov/#geocoding) for any table of addresses in an ArcGIS accessible format.
+This custom geocoding toolbox allows ArcGIS users to obtain geographic coordinates from UGRC's Web API [geocoding endpoint](https://api.mapserv.utah.gov/#geocoding) for any table of addresses in an ArcGIS accessible format.

 While the geocoding endpoint was built primarily for web applications it also provides value as a toolbox in ArcGIS, as it uses current local data and solves for some common shortcomings with stock geocoding approaches by: